 Don’t expect the reporter to follow up asking to do a profile.
 That’s not the point.
 You’re aiming to build an actual relationship that results in mutually positive outcomes.
 After all, if the reporter covers you before anyone else does, that’s good news for you (obviously) and good news for them when you go on to do great things.
 Pay attention to who they are and what they write about, and you’ll make a stellar first impression.

-Once you’ve sent your email introduction, aim to follow up at least once per month.
+Once you’ve sent your email introduction, find an excuse to follow up at least once per month.
 What to include in these follow-up emails?
 Here are some topics that have worked in the past:

 Remember: these are just suggestions.
 If you have something of substance to say that’s likely to interest the reporter and it’s been about a month since your last email, reach out.